stefanbaur/google-cloud-x2go-server/README.md

 	export CHROOTDEBVERSION="bullseye"
 	export USERNAME=demouser
 	export USERREALNAME="John Doe"
+	# optional - allowed values are "stable", "heuler" (nightly builds), and "saimaa" (ESR)
+	export USEX2GOREPO="stable"
+	# experimental - setting this to true will force USEX2GOREPO to "heuler"
+	export X2GOHTML5=false
 *Note: Feel free to change the values of <code>SERVERNAME</code>, <code>USERNAME</code>, and <code>USERREALNAME</code>, but remember that setting any of the username or servername values to a name usually associated with you will mean you are no longer anonymous.*
 ## How to set up and run the server
 1. Run this command inside the Google Cloud Shell browser window every time your instance was offline (or if you ran <code>destroyserver</code> before):<code>createserver</code>